alternative dispute resolution is a way of resolving family law disputes without using litigation.

 Both parties are required to attend and have to prove that have made a genuine effort at trying to resolve issues.
-If evidence is revealed that no real effort has been made then the Certificate may still be issued with an attached highlighting that a party has failed to make any real effort to resolving the dispute.
+If evidence is revealed that no real effort has been made, then the Certificate may still be issued with an attached highlighting that a party has failed to make any real effort to resolve the dispute.

 Attendance at a family dispute resolution as laid out in s 90I (9) states that non-attendance can occur if there is any likelihood of any abuse taking place to a child or any other family violence.
 A consent order may mean attending dispute resolution will not be compulsory.